kehr/mi/README.md

 # MI (Memory and CPU Idle)
-Get the realtime memory and cpu idle of machine
+Get the realtime memory and cpu idle info of machine